How to Forward Email or Create an Email Alias

 There is no limit on the number of aliases you can have on a domain.

-You can only have a total of 1,000 mail forwards on a given domain.
-This means you can have 1,000 email addresses with one forward each, or one email with 1,000 forwards; in both cases the total for the domain cannot exceed 1,000.
+You can only have a total of 1000 mail forwards with a rate limit of 100 creation or udpate of recipients per week, on a given domain.
+This means you can have 1000 email addresses with one forward each, or one email with 1000 forwards; in both cases the total for the domain cannot exceed 1000.However you will not be able to create the 1000 mail forwarding in one time as there is a limitation up to 100 recipients creation or modification per week.
+This is a security procedure to avoid using mail forwardin as a mean to send spam.

 Using email forwarding to manage a mailing list is strongly discouraged.
 Instead, we recommend you use a third party mailing list service designed for that purpose.
 The higher the number of mail forwards you use, the more likely it is that your address will be labeled as spam.